aakashs07/aakashs07.github.io/index.md

 _November_

-- 1st: I increased my pace from 7 miles per hour to 7.5 miles per hour and achieved 24 minutes and 50 seconds.
+- 1st: Increased my pace from 7 miles per hour to 7.5 miles per hour and achieved 24 minutes and 50 seconds.
 Next session's target is 24 minutes.